create3000/x_ite/docs/_posts/components/NURBS/NurbsOrientationInterpolator.md

 ### MFDouble [in, out] **knot** [ ] <small>(-∞,∞)</small>

-Knot vector, where size = number of control points + order of curve.
+*knot* vector, where size = number of control points + order of curve.

 ### SFInt32 [in, out] **order** 3 <small>(2,∞)</small>